Spain detects first domestic case of COVID-19 Omicron variant | Health

 - Spain

-Regional authorities in Madrid said on Thursday they had detected Spain's first domestic case of the COVID-19 Omicron variant in a vaccinated person without links to risk countries, and were investigating two other similar suspected cases.
-It was the fourth confirmed case of the variant in Spain, but the first proving that Omicron is already circulating in the country.
+Regional authorities in Madrid said on Thursday they had detected Spain's first case of the Omicron coronavirus variant in a vaccinated person without links to risk countries, and were investigating two similar suspected cases.

-On Wednesday, the northeastern region of Catalonia said it had detected potential traces of the Omicron coronavirus variant in sewage samples from late November.
-The person affected in Madrid had received two doses of the AstraZeneca vaccine and had no history of travel or close contact with another person from countries where this variant has been detected, authorities said.
+It was the fifth confirmed case of the variant in Spain, Health Secretary Silvia Calzon told a news conference later in the day - but the first showing Omicron is already circulating independently in the country.
+"We're already seeing a handful of cases where transmission happened within a household," Calzon said of the 78 confirmed Omicron cases sequenced in the European Union.
+"But we still don't know the effectiveness of vaccines against this variant."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)